Croos3r/Croos3r/README.md

 I'm Crooser, also known as Dorian.
 I'm French and living near by Paris.
 I started developing at my 12.

-I'm mainly a Java Application developer, but I started recently web backend with express.js !
+I do Java Applications using JavaFx or lwjgl, web backend with NestJS and plenty of other things using my head!

 ## Languages that I use 💻

 - Java
-- JS
+- Typescript
 - Python
+- Bash
-- Linux Shell
+- C/C++

 ## Other things that I'm interested in 👀